NelsonPython/USCTrojanBlockchainSociety/README.md

 Email your feedback to Nelson@iota.org

-For example I could send, A-5, B-5, C- 3d printer meaning I rate the format as great, content as great, and I would ask the alien for a 3D printer
+For example I could send,

+#A-5  I like the format because it is easy-to-use

+#B-5  I like the content because it is concise and the demos work

+#C- 3d printer to print housing for the devices rather than using legos